 1. A UE hosts an MSGin5G Client and an Application Client.

-2. The MSGin5G Client registers with the MSGin5G Server.
+2. The MSGin5G Client registered with the MSGin5G Server.

 3. An Application Client on the UE needs to deliver application data to an Application Server and the size of the application data exceeds the maximum allowed packet size (e.g. due to limitation by the UE's access network transport).

+4. Both the Application Server and the MSGin5G UE are hosted by the same MSGin5G Server.

 Figure 8.5.3-1: Point-to-Application MSGin5G Message Segmentation and Reassembly